nadineamanda/Getting-and-Cleaning-Data-Course-Assignment/CodeBook.md

 features contains the correct names for the x_data dataset x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the Human Activity Recognition Using Smartphones Data Set. x_data, y_data and subject_data merge both of the data sets.

+## Columns in output file

+Here are the columns included in the output file:

+subject_id - The id of the experiment participant. activity_labels - The name of the activity that the measurements correspond to, like LAYING or WALKING.